djlawenda/foam/docs/study/k8s/ckad curicullum.md

 study notes from [[k8s]]

-# DOMAIN	WEIGHT
-1. Application Design and Build	20%
+## 1. Application Design and Build	20%
 - [[Pod lifecycle]]
   - [[Create new pod]]
 - [[Add env variables to pod]]